 The tunnel that connects the municipality of Purchena with that of Olula del Río is finished, to end this section that links Hijate with Olula del Río.
 The president of the Commonwealth of Municipalities of Valle del Almanzora, Antonio Ramón Salas; the mayor of Olula del Rio, Antonio Martínez Pascual and the purchenera councilor Isabel María Sánchez Cruz, visited the works that will link Hijate, Serón, Tíjola, Armuña, Purchena, Olula and Fines, in a walk suitable for the whole family and that allows enjoy nature.
 For Salas, this natural path will become the busiest in all of Andalusia. «In a next phase, we hope to reach Almendricos (Murcia).
 In this sense we are already in talks with the Government of the Nation, who has opted for this much-needed work to boost local tourism, with an investment of around 2.5 million euros, which has allowed to create jobs » adds the president.
 Enabled the tunnel that connects the Greenway, responsible for the Association of Municipalities of Almanzora, wanted to recognize this effort that allows the opening of this step that is part of the Natural Path Program of the Ministry of Agriculture, Food and Environment.
 You can already contemplate the use […]

-The Church of San Ginés, is located in the street of the General Rade.
+The Church of San Ginés, is located in the street Church s/n.
 It was erected in the place where the old Muslim mosque was and came to replace another consecrated one from 1505, to Our Lady of the Incarnation, which probably could have been located in the hill of the Castle.
 Its construction began around 1550 by the architect Juan de Orea, and did not end until the immediate dates of the rebellion of the Moors.
 Its style is Renaissance with notorious influences of the Mudejar Granada.
 It consists of three naves separated by two arcades that are supported by stone columns of oval section.
 The Church of San Ginés, has three chapels of the eighteenth century, one dedicated to the Virgin of Carmen, another to the Dolores and another to the Rosario.
 Externally it is built of regular ashlars and has a square tower.
 The roof is a pair and knuckle armor, with double braces decorated with eight-pointed stars and alfardones, which is repeated in the guards of the two friezes and in the almizabe, which creates octagonal polygons to which are added pineapples.
-It has three coats of arms, the oldest is that of Fray Diego […]
+It has three coats of arms, the oldest is that of Fray Diego Fernández de […]